binhex/documentation/docker/guides/vpn.md

-# **Newbie VPN Guide**
+# **VPN Setup Guide**

-**Q1.** I can't get the Web UI to show for application xVPN when VPN_ENABLED is set to 'yes', if i set it to 'no' then i can view the Web UI, what am i doing wrong?

-**A1.** Firstly in order to create a tunnel to your VPN provider you need to use their OpenVPN configuration file and certificates.
+Firstly in order to create a tunnel to your VPN provider you need to use their OpenVPN configuration file and certificates.
 These will typically be downloaded from your VPN providers website, and generally are zipped.

 **PIA users** - The URL to download the openvpn configuration files and certs is https://www.privateinternetaccess.com/openvpn/openvpn.zip